 The internet provides more ways than ever for people to promote themselves online and be found by others.
 It’s a great way to connect with friends, like-minded people and professionals.
 However, getting the balance of information and exposure right can be tricky and social media platforms don’t always make it easy to control what you’re sharing and with whom.

 It’s likely that you’ve heard stories about someone getting fired for posting something embarrassing on a social media profile.
 Others may not have got a job because the unfiltered tagged content on their social network profile didn’t match the shiny CV they presented at interview.
 Don’t worry you’ll find out how to avoid these kinds of situations.
-And we’ll also share some best practice advice about how to stand out from the crowd – for the right reasons.
+We’ll also share some best practice advice about how to stand out from the crowd – for the right reasons.

-In this course you’re going to be looking at the big issues around creating a professional online presence and exploring how you can:
+In this course, you’re going to be looking at the big issues around creating a professional online presence and exploring how you can:

 - assess your current online footprint